University of Southern California: Public transit

 USC is served by several rapid transit stations.
 The Metro E Line light rail service between Downtown Los Angeles and Santa Monica wraps around the south and eastern edges of the University Park campus.
 The E Line has three stations in the vicinity of the USC main campus: Jefferson/USC Station, Expo Park/USC Station, and Vermont/Expo Station.

-The Metro J Line bus service serves both the University Park campus at 37th Street/USC station and the Health Sciences campus at LA County+USC Medical Center station.
+The Metro J Line bus service serves both the University Park campus at 37th Street/USC station and the Health Sciences campus at LA General Medical Center station.
 In addition, both campuses are served by several Metro and municipal bus routes.

 Former agricultural college campus

 Chaffey College was founded in 1883 in the city of Ontario, California, as an agricultural college branch campus of USC under the name of Chaffey College of Agriculture of the University of Southern California.
 USC ran the Chaffey College of Agriculture until financial troubles closed the school in 1901.
 In 1906, the school was reopened by the municipal and regional government and thus officially separated from USC.
 Renamed as Chaffey College, it now exists as a community college as part of the California Community College System.